reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

 }
 ````

-## Best Practices for storing Timezones in the Database
+## Best Practices for Storing Timezones in the Database

 Based on all the information we have gathered from executing our sample application, we can derive a common set of best
-practices that will apply to any database and will help us work with timezones efficiently.
-They can be listed as below:
+practices that will apply to any database and will help us work with time zones correctly:

 - Most databases support date and timestamp fields.
 Always store dates in the corresponding column types and never
   use `VARCHAR`.
 - Recommended practice is to store timestamps in UTC to help handle zone conversions better.
 - Column types like `DATE` and `TIME` should not be preferred since they do not have zone information.
 In most cases you
-  would want to store data with timezone that will cater to multiple timezones making the application less prone to time
+  would want to store data with time zone that will cater to multiple time zones making the application less prone to time
   conversion errors.

 ## Conclusion

-As discussed, we have seen the numerous advantages of the DateTime API and how it efficiently lets us save and retrieve
+We have seen the numerous advantages of the DateTime API and how it efficiently lets us save and retrieve
 timestamp information when working with databases.
 We have also seen a few examples of testing the created endpoints
-across timezones by manipulating the `Clock` in our unit tests.
+across time zones by manipulating the `Clock` in our unit tests.